Cuk (instrument)

-The cuk is a stringed musical instrument from Indonesia.
+The cuk is a stringed musical instrument from Java (Indonesia).
 It has three strings in three courses.
 It is tuned G4–B3–E4.
 The strings are made of thick nylon.

-The instrument evolved from the Portuguese cavaquinho.
 The body is usually hollowed out of a solid piece of wood.
 It is mainly used to play Keroncong music along with the cak.

+History

+The depiction of Ancient Javaʼs plucked instrument on Borobudur bas-reliefs – 8th century temple in Central Java.

+The Cak is thought to be evolved from a cavaquinho.
+However, the earlier period in Ancient Java shows clear evidences that the native Javanese were already familiar with the small plucked instrument.